Permissionless-Software-Foundation/docker-gatsby-webserver/README.md

 This back end web server is intended to be paired with [this front end Gatsby Template](https://github.com/Permissionless-Software-Foundation/gatsby-ipfs-template).
 A live version of that template can be found at [UncensorablePublishing.com](https://uncensorablepublishing.com).

 Not all containers need to run, and not all ports need to be exposed.
-For example, you could refrain from exposing the NGINX port 80 to the world, and just serve the website over Tor and IPFS.
+For example, you could refrain from exposing the clear web to the world via NGINX port 80, and just serve the website over Tor and IPFS.

 If censorship is a concern, other people can pin the IPFS hash to help syndicate your website.
-The IPFS is automatically written to the BCH blockchain using the [memo.cash protocol](https://memo.cash/protocol), which can allows it to be searched and easily syndicated.
+The IPFS is automatically written to the BCH blockchain using the [memo.cash protocol](https://memo.cash/protocol), which allows it to be searched for and easily syndicated.